As the

 three good books for serious beginning pile-rug collectors.
 On the

-website I am gradually providing bibliographic listings for other kinds
+website I have also provided bibliographic listings for other kinds

-of textiles; posted so far are resources for researching Japanese
+of textile: posted are resources for researching Japanese

 kimono, Chinese costumes, Chinese Minority textiles, African textiles,

 Laces, and Southeast Asian textiles.
-Specialist textile and rug book
+Specialist rug and textile book

 dealers are listed on my